 A very good restaurant, located above la Seggiola, is San Domenico.
 They do not have a menu as the chef cooks the catch of the day and what he found at the local market.
 Slightly more pricey ($$) then the usual restaurants in Pizzo, as you will order at least two courses.
 This small restaurant only serves dinner, starting around 9 pm, service is not fast, but dishes creative and tasty.
 Via Colapesce, Pizzo, Italy (0039) 3491390255

-La Lampara is popular according to Trip Advisor, and we agree after having "tested" it several times.
+La Lampara is popular according to Trip Advisor, and we agree after having dined here several times.
 It is a nice little indoor fish restaurant with fishermen style decor and friendly service.
 English speaking owner Joseph (Guiseppe) is a great cook as is his mum.
-Reservation is recommended (locals eat after 8pm). $
+Reservation is recommended (locals arrive late). $

-Il Cappero Rosso, in piazza opposite Belvedere, is a small restaurant with tables in piazza in spring and summer, family run by Giovanna and Toni (former owners of L'Aragonese).
+Il Cappero Rosso, in piazza opposite Belvedere, is a small restaurant with tables in piazza in spring and summer.
 Local fish dishes, tonno o pesce sparda as well as pizza are good choices.
-Inside only very few tables under neon light $$
+Inside only very few tables under bright light $$

 La Degusteria on the way to Maierato/S.Onofrio (some km after "Go" restaurant), offers great local dishes.
-Nice for a change but car needed. $
+Nice for a change but car needed.
+Indoor only (I think). $

 If this list is not enough for you, try to find more via tripadvisor.